Jaden99/RNR-Assesment/README.md

 # Breakdown Management Application

 This is a basic web application for managing vehicle breakdowns.
 The application allows users to create, update, and list breakdowns.
 It uses a SQL Server database for data storage, a C# Web API backend, and a React frontend.
+Projects are on branch backend and branch frontend

 ## Features